-Diego CA

-County of San Diego, 92154,

-The business is conducted by:

-A Married Couple

-The rfirst day of business was
+Diego CA County of San Diego, 92154, The business is conducted by: A Married Couple The rfirst day of business was

-\$16.04

-This business is hereby registered by the following: Aviouse Earl James 5943 Redwood St. San Diego CA
+5/16/04 This business is hereby egistered by the following: Avionne Earl James 5943 Redwood St. San Diego CA 92105 his statement was filed with statement was filed with This statement was filed with the Recorder County Clerk of San Diego County on January 16, 2018.

-San Diego, CA 92105

-This statement was filed with

-the Recorder-County Clerk of

-San Diego County on

-January 16, 2018.

-This fictitious business name Diego CA